 An appropriate title for the final proper song on the Beatles’ farewell album, “The End” is also a minor musical journey from the Beatles’ first album to their last.
 “Girl you’re gonna be in my dreams tonight” is a cry of joyous, youthful lust that wouldn’t have felt out of place in “I Saw Her Standing There.”

-But by the end of the song, the Beatles have matured to the pithy "cosmic" wisdom (Lennon's word) of their later years: "And in the end, the love you take is equal to the love you make."
-After singing that line, John, Paul and George sing a collective sigh of relief, as if they're finally free.
+But by the end of the song, the Beatles have matured to the pithy, cosmic wisdom of their later years: “And in the end, the love you take is equal to the love you make.”
+After singing that line, John, Paul and George sing a collective sigh of relief, as if they’re finally free.

-While the inclusion of "Her Majesty" irked some fans and critics who felt the album would have been better off wrapping with the self-conscious, pristine finale of "The End," that's part of its genius.
-This half-song subverts the seriousness and formality of a proper finale, and ends the Beatles' career with a reminder that despite everything, the Beatles always walked around with a knowing smirk.
+While the inclusion of “Her Majesty” irked some fans and critics who felt the album would have been better off wrapping with the self-conscious, pristine climax of “The End,” that’s part of its genius.
+This half-song subverts the seriousness and formality of a proper finale — and ends the Beatles’ career with a reminder that despite everything, the Beatles always walked around with a knowing smirk.